A Multi-level Analysis of Factors Associated with Student Performance: A Machine Learning Approach to the SAEB Microdata: Results

 A comparative analysis of four powerful ensemble models was conducted to evaluate their effectiveness in classifying student performance based on a refined feature set.
 The evaluation, performed on the full dataset, unequivocally demonstrates the substantially superior performance of the Random Forest model in this analytical context.

-As detailed in Table \ref{tab:model_performance}, the Random Forest classifier achieved a robust overall accuracy of \textbf{90.17\%} and an Area Under the Curve (AUC) of \textbf{0.9669}.
-In stark contrast, the three gradient boosting models exhibited significantly inferior performance when executed without extensive hyperparameter tuning.
+As detailed in Table \ref{tab:model_performance}, the Random Forest classifier achieved a robust overall accuracy of \textbf{90.2\%} and an Area Under the Curve (AUC) of \textbf{0.9669}.
+In stark contrast, the three gradient boosting models performed significantly worse when not tuned extensively.
 Their accuracies ranged from 62.48\% to 64.17\%, with AUC scores between 0.6743 and 0.6984, indicating a substantial performance gap.

 In the context of the SAEB data, the metrics for the superior Random Forest model confirm its high and reliable predictive power.
 An overall \textbf{accuracy of 90.2\%} signifies that the model correctly predicted whether a student would perform above or below the average in approximately 90 out of 100 cases, indicating high overall correctness.